koraytugay/koraytugay.github.io/content/java/streams.md

 /**
 * A program demonstrating the execution times of parallel and unordered streams
-* by finding number of distinct integers in a randomly generated stream of integers */ class App {
+* by finding number of distinct integers in a randomly generated stream of ints */ class App {
     public static void main(String[] args) {